top of page

 Q1.
 Can closed rhinoplasty correct severe nostril asymmetry?

 Q2.
-When is composite flap grafting necessary?
+When is composite grafting necessary?

 🎥 YouTube Reference